 Regardless of size, investment advisers need to be aware of some common, and avoidable, mistakes that are often made when maintaining compliance programs.

 Some of these mistakes are at a high level, things that senior management should be aware of.
-Others are issues that need to be trained into your staff at all levels, even down to the most entry level employees, to prevent small problems from becoming big ones.
+Others are issues that need to be trained in your staff at all levels, even down to the most entry-level employees, to prevent small problems from becoming big ones.